Cybersecurity Threat Hunting and Vulnerability Analysis Using a Neo4j Graph Database of Open Source Intelligence: IOC Connections in the Graph Database

 \subsection{Malware hash files: code and resource re-use}

-The static analysis antivirus \cite{hahn2014robust} scan hash file data nodes that are formed in Neo4j include hashes of extracted files, functions, or strings contained within the malware (as well as the malware itself).
+The static analysis scan hash digest \cite{hahn2014robust} nodes that are formed in Neo4j are comprised of hashes of extracted files, functions, or strings contained within the malware (as well as the malware itself).
 What these additional hashes allow within the graph database is detection of \emph{shared} code components, for example shared header files, strings, or functions.
 Of course some of these may not be incredibly useful indicators - for example they may be standard Portable Executable manifest files.
 However, if there are unique code artifacts in some subset of antivirus file scans which are known to be malicious, then those could serve as indicators of shared code re-use from a group.
 These could even serve as malware signatures for antivirus products.
-The graph database is good for investigating these shared resource hashes because it is easy to find where a set of antivirus scans have a shared resource hash node.
+The graph database is well suited for investigating these shared resource hashes because it is easy to find where a set of antivirus scans have a shared resource hash node.

 Here we provide a specific example - that is a SHA256 hash which we can search for in the Neo4j graph database with the Cypher syntax of:

 \texttt{MATCH p=(find:node\_sha256 \{name: '84f7c54dc015637a28f06867607c2e0b dd225d10debb1390ff212d91cd2d042b'\}) RETURN p}